 Most people with rotator cuff tendinopathy will report a gradual onset of pain.
 Most cases occur in those over 40 years of age & patients will often report pain lying on the affected side.

-Surgery for the Rotator Cuff
+Surgery for the Shoulder

 The theory of shoulder impingement by bony structures has not proven to hold up to scientific scrutiny and this may undermine the the supposed mechanism by which surgery is supposed to exert its effects.
-This has led to suggestions that surgery may act as a placebo or benefits may arise due to greater adherence to rehabilitation protocols used after surgical interventions
+This has led to suggestions that surgery may act as a placebo or benefits may arise due to greater adherence to rehabilitation protocols used after surgical interventions.

-Rehabilitation for Rotator Cuff
+Rehabilitation for Shoulder Cuff Injury

-Posture at the thoracic spine & neck can play an important role in determining the angle of the shoulder socket (glenoid fossa) & therefore can significantly alter the movement characteristics & muscle recruitment patterns present at the shoulder.
-Over time this can place pressure on the rotator cuff & give rise to impingement.
+Posture at the thoracic spine (upper back) & neck can play an important role in determining the angle that the shoulder socket sits at & therefore can significantly alter the movement quality & muscle activation patterns present at the shoulder.
+Over time this can place pressure on the tendons of the shoulder & give rise to tendon overload and tearing.